redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-automation-cicd/README.md

 - **Publish** - Push the image to a container registry
 - **Test** - Validate the image before promoting it
 - **Deploy** - Roll out the new image to target systems
+- **Configure and maintain** - Perform configurations and maintenance like any other RHEL system

 Automating this lifecycle through a CI/CD system or an Automation tool removes manual steps, enforces consistency, and makes OS updates auditable and repeatable.